When you see something cool, especially on social media or the internet in general, it’s easy to get a case of FOMO or fear of missing out.

-It’s right in front of you, but there’s on caveat…
+It’s right in front of you, but there’s one caveat…

 There’s only one left in stock.

-It’s safe to say that you might feel a rush to purchase it before it’s taken by someone else, right?
+It’s safe to say that you might feel the rush to purchase it before it’s taken by someone else, right?

 This is why displaying low inventory levels can be such a powerful strategy for creating a fear of missing out.

 Since I’m a geek, I’m going to use another tech example.

 This is a GPU being sold by Canada Computers, and in that green box, they display that there are only two left in stock.

 I believe that every e-commerce business should use this strategy, and it’s really easy to implement, as well.